 Our Cambodian cucumber salad recipe for nhoam trasak – also spelt gnoam trasak or gnoam tra-sakk – makes a fantastic year-round salad if you’re lucky to live in warmer climates, such as Southeast Asia, or a colossal country like Australia where you can source cucumbers from one state or another throughout the year.

 There’s no denying cucumbers are fantastic in summer salads.
 Keep them refrigerated until you’re ready to use them and thanks to their high water content, they remain crunchy and cold for a while.
 Hence the expression “cool as a cucumber”.
-Spend a scorching summer on the Greek Islands and you’ll get why the Greek Salad, comprised of little more than cucumbers, tomatoes, onions, feta cheese, and Kalamata olives, is so popular.

-While this is a classic Cambodian cucumber salad, you’ll find countless variations in Cambodia, so do feel free to tweak this – just as Cambodians do – and don’t feel obligated to serve it as the locals do, as part of share family meal, with rice and maybe a barbecued fish or grilled meats.
-This Cambodian cucumber salad is so filling that it makes a fantastic single-bowl salad for lunch or a light dinner.
+While this is a classic Cambodian cucumber salad, you’ll find countless variations in Cambodia, so do feel free to tweak this – just as Cambodians do.
+The salad is typically served as part of a share family meal, with rice and maybe a barbecued fish or grilled meats.

 Tips to Making this Cambodian Cucumber Salad Recipe